nvzqz/byte-ops-rs/README.md

 ## SIMD

 This crate contains [SIMD](https://en.wikipedia.org/wiki/SIMD)-accelerated implementations, which can be enabled via the `simd` feature.
-These operations are performed on values of 128 bits (or more).
+This enables parallel operations on values with 128 bits (or more).

 ```toml
 [dependencies.byte-ops]